SmileyChris/easy-thumbnails/README.rst

 It needs packages like redis, django-redis to work correctly.
 And it has NOT been tested for local storages.

+Invalidation:

+This fork caches the modified time and existence of the thumbnail for 30 days.
+So situations like save or delete, you may need to handle signals to invalidate cache.

+There is a ready function called invalidate_easy_cache for invalidation under utils for that reason.

 ===============
 Easy Thumbnails
 ===============